 Example PFC 4

-A PFC 4 product consists of a single bulky (volume-building) component or a mix of bulky (volume-building) components (e.g. peat, wood fibers, coconut coir, compost, expanded perlite).
+A PFC 4 product consists of a single bulky (volume-building) component or a mix of bulky (volume-building) components (for example. peat, wood fibers, coconut coir, compost, expanded perlite).

 In the first example, the labelling of a mineral wool PFC 4 product is given.